johannesjo/chrome-extension-simple-vocabulary-trainer/README.md

 [Download from the chrome store](https://chrome.google.com/webstore/detail/simple-vocabulary-trainer/gpbkfeonfeclpaleaiepgeejnjogpidg)

 Simple vocabulary trainer using chrome notifications.
-Uses simple yml to remind you in a given interval of your vocabulary.
+Uses a custom vocabulary list to remind you in a given interval of your vocabulary.

+## how it works
+You define a custom vocabulary list.
+The browser will send you little notifications with a random entry every X seconds, letting you practise a little while you're doing something else.

 ## getting started
 1. [Download from the chrome store](https://chrome.google.com/webstore/detail/simple-vocabulary-trainer/gpbkfeonfeclpaleaiepgeejnjogpidg)